Community Legal Information Clinic

 Women's Law Project

-We provide legal information not legal advice.
-We support and assist women, men, children, and seniors who are or have been survivors of domestic violence or harassment.
-As paralegal interns, we are available to supply information about obtaining protective orders pertaining to domestic violence, harassment, and elder or dependent adult abuse.
+We support and assist women, men, children, and seniors who are or have been survivors of domestic violence, harassment, or abuse.
+As paralegal interns, we are available to supply information about obtaining restraining orders and protective orders pertaining to domestic violence, harassment, and elder or dependent adult abuse.

 Paralegal Interns of the Women’s Law Project collaborate with local county and state agencies including: SHARP, Catalyst, Victim Witness and Safe at Home.
 When appropriate, CLIC’s paralegal interns will make referrals to these agencies to assist survivors dealing with the impacts of domestic violence.